BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 version control helps maintain project integrity by keeping a detailed history of changes ,promoting collaboration and ensuring that developers can quickly recover from mistakes and issues.

-Describe the process of setting up a new repository on GitHub.
+2.Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?

  1.Create an ACCOUNT: Sign up for a Github account 2.New Repository: Click on the"+" icon and select "new repository" on the upper reight corner